TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 **Additional Information**

-Since the `updatedBlock` argument is a `PartialBlock` object, some fields may be left undefined, which we need to interpret somehow.
-When updating existing blocks, we just copy over the old values.
+Since the `updatedBlock` argument is a `PartialBlock` object, some fields might not be defined.
+When updating existing blocks, we just copy over the values from `blockToUpdate`.

-There is one caveat regarding the `props` field, as different block types have different properties.
-Therefore, only properties which are compatible with the updated block type can be kept.
-Additionally, the new type might introduce more properties, which are assigned default values if they're not defined in `props`.
-You can check which properties each block types has, as well as their default values, in [Default Block Types](block-types#default-block-types).
+However, only properties which are compatible with the updated block type are kept and new ones may be added.
+You can find out more about the properties of different block types in [Default Block Types](block-types#default-block-types), as well as their default values.

 ## Removing Blocks